-The Administrative Burdens Advisory Board (ABAB) is an independent board consisting of members from a range of business backgrounds and professions who represent the small business community.
+The Administrative Burdens Advisory Board (ABAB) is an independent board comprising members from a range of business backgrounds and professions who represent the small business community.

-With their vast business experience ABAB members are well placed to ‘tell it like it is’ to HMRC when it comes to delivering a simpler and easier tax system for small businesses.
+With their vast business experience ABAB members are well placed to ‘tell it like it is’ when it comes to delivering a simpler and easier tax system for small businesses.

-Since 2006 ABAB has helped HMRC to deliver significant administrative burden savings for businesses; offering expert advise in the government’s delivery of initiatives such as the ‘Simpler Income Tax’.
-ABAB has contributed to HMRC’s refresh of its small business strategy, ensuring that the strategy reflects the needs of the very smallest businesses.
+Since 2006 ABAB has helped HMRC to deliver administrative burden savings for businesses; offering expert advice in the government’s delivery of initiatives on various new policies and guidance.
+ABAB contributes to HMRC’s small business strategy, ensuring it reflects the needs of the smallest business.

 How we work

-- Engage practically with HMRC on big issues affecting small business, currently:
+- engages practically with HMRC on big issues affecting small business, currently:

 - Making Tax Digital

 - listens to and understands small businesses and their representative bodies’ concerns, and works with HMRC to help improve them

 - provides feedback and critically assess HMRC’s performance against its commitments

 Seeking your ideas: tell us what you think